moabdrabou/RamadanNamePicker/README.md

-# 🎯 Random Name Picker
+# 🎯 Ramadan Name Picker

 A lightweight, interactive web application built with **Python** and **Streamlit**.
 This tool allows users to manage a list of names, select a specific number of random winners, and track history—all while automatically removing picked names from the active pool.